PyDevOG/Divulge-Stealer/README.md

 The payload can operate silently without user interaction or visible signs of execution.
 Optional functionality for removing itself from the system after execution, leaving no trace behind.

+# Terms of Service (TOS) for Divulge Stealer (Developed by Py_Dev)

+1. Acknowledgement of Research Purpose
+The Divulge Stealer software is created solely for research, testing, and educational purposes.
+It is intended only for use in virtual machines or test environments.
+Any use of this software outside of these clearly defined settings is strictly prohibited.
+By using this software, you acknowledge and agree to adhere to these conditions.

+2. No Liability
+As the developer (Py_Dev), I disclaim any and all liability for any direct, indirect, incidental, or consequential damages that may result from the use, misuse, or inability to use the Divulge Stealer software.
+This includes, but is not limited to, loss of data, financial loss, security breaches, or any other harms.
+Py_Dev shall not be held responsible for any illegal or unethical use of this software, and the responsibility for compliance with applicable laws rests solely with the user.

+3. Prohibition of Unauthorized Usage
+Divulge Stealer is provided as a tool for research and should not be used in any production or live environments.
+You are required to use this tool solely within isolated, controlled, and non-public environments, such as virtual machines.
+Any application of Divulge Stealer for the purposes of unauthorized access, data theft, or illegal activities is strictly forbidden.
+Failure to comply with this may result in legal consequences, and Py_Dev is not responsible for the actions of the user.

+4. No Warranties
+This software is provided "as is," without any express or implied warranties, including but not limited to warranties of merchantability, fitness for a particular purpose, or non-infringement.
+I, Py_Dev, make no guarantees that the software will be free of bugs, errors, or vulnerabilities, or that it will function as expected in all test scenarios.

+5. Indemnity
+By using Divulge Stealer, you agree to indemnify and hold harmless Py_Dev from any claims, liabilities, damages, losses, or legal proceedings that may arise as a result of the misuse or unlawful use of this software.
+This includes, but is not limited to, any legal or regulatory actions brought against you due to violations of laws or policies regarding data security, privacy, or unauthorized access.

+6. Anti-VM and Use Restriction Notice
+This software includes an Anti-Virtual Machine Detection feature that prevents its use in certain environments.
+Despite this, you must ensure that the software is executed only within a virtual machine or test environment.
+Any activation of this software on a live system, without the explicit authorization of the system owner, is strictly prohibited and considered unlawful.

+7. Amendments and Modifications
+Py_Dev reserves the right to modify or update this Terms of Service at any time.
+Continued use of the software after any modifications constitutes acceptance of the revised terms.

+8. Governing Law
+This TOS shall be governed and construed in accordance with the laws of the jurisdiction where THE USER operates.

+By using Divulge Stealer, you affirm that you have read, understood, and agreed to these terms.
+Any violation of these terms may result in termination of your rights to use this software and potential legal action.

 Blocking Security Sites:
 Blocks access to well-known antivirus and security websites (e.g., VirusTotal, Avast, McAfee) to prevent users from uploading the payload for analysis or removing threats from the system.